How to Fix “No Device Drivers Were Found” Error Installing Windows?

 Beginning the Creation Process

-6. Wait until the message Your USB flash drive is ready appears, then click Finish.
+6. Wait for the Your USB flash drive is ready message, then click Finish.

-7. Boot from the newly created media to install Windows and check if the driver issue is resolved.
+7. Boot from the media to install Windows and check if the issue is resolved.

 If none of the above methods work, your USB flash drive or hard disk could be at fault, which might be why you cannot see the drives during Windows installation.
 In such cases, consider taking your computer to a repair shop for further diagnosis.